-(Arduino and Teensy microcontroller: Last updated by Benjamin on April 10, 2024)
+(Arduino, Teensy, and ESP32 microcontroller: Last updated by Benjamin on December 5, 2024)

 They are many and varied.
 Some are dedicated to makers for prototyping simple projects, while others are intended for professionals and industry.
 See here the official Arduino Website.
-Many microcontrollers are used, 8-bit or 32-bit, sometimes even dual-core, clock frequencies range from 16 to 480 MHz.
-Some boards include communication extensions, Wifi, Bluetooth, GSM, CAN bus, or various sensors, inertia, pressure, temperature, proximity, etc.
+Many microcontrollers are used, 8-bit or 32-bit, sometimes even dual-core, and clock frequencies range from 16 to 480 MHz.
+Some boards include communication extensions, Wi-Fi, Bluetooth, GSM, CAN bus, and various sensors, such as inertia, pressure, temperature, and proximity.

 However, the three most straightforward boards, Mega 2560, Uno, and Nano, remain the best-known and the most widespread.
 They are all equipped with an 8-bit 16 MHz microcontroller with 5-volt GPIO pins.

-Their open architecture (open hardware) has allowed the emergence of many clones.
+Their open architecture (open hardware) has enabled many clones.
 This has contributed to their popularity.

 Another critical element in the success of Arduino boards is their development environment, the Arduino I.D.E. (for “Integrated Development Environment”).
-This free, open-source software environment makes the complexity of the microcontroller transparent to the user, allowing beginners to write their first program in seconds and simultaneously learn the C/C++ programming language basics without worrying about the complex mechanisms implemented within the microcontroller – a bit like using your computer without worrying about the microprocessor it contains.
+This free, open-source software environment makes the complexity of the microcontroller transparent to the user.
+Consequently, beginners can write their first program in seconds while learning the basics of C/C++, without needing to understand the complex mechanisms implemented in the microcontroller.
+Just as you can use your computer without worrying about the microprocessor it contains.

-There are other development environments for Arduino boards that are more aimed at professionals.
-Nothing beats the Arduino IDE in ease of use.
+Although there are other development environments for Arduino boards aimed more at professionals, nothing beats the Arduino IDE in ease of use.

 Another fundamental point of this success is the existence of innumerable free and open-source libraries.
 These libraries are extensions of the Arduino IDE, which allow you to perform specific tasks, usually related to a hardware extension.
 For example, to use a screen, you must download a library from the Internet and include it in the program (the “sketch” in Arduino jargon).
-The manufacturer of the display may provide this library to drive it.
+The display’s manufacturer may provide a library to drive it.
 Each hardware extension has its library (its driver, in other words).

 This is the most popular; see here.
 It has an ATmega328P microcontroller with 32KB of flash memory for programs, 2KB of SRAM RAM, and 1KB EEPROM.
 The board has 14 digital input/output pins (of which 6 provide PWM output) and six analog input pins.
 The Arduino Uno provides one serial port, one SPI bus, and one I2C bus.

-Countless expansion boards are commercially available for the Arduino Uno, known as “shields.”
-Shields are designed to be plugged on top of an Arduino board, extending its capabilities.
+Moreover, countless expansion boards for the Arduino Uno are commercially available, known as “shields.”
+Shields are designed to be plugged onto an Arduino board, extending its capabilities.
 These shields for Arduino Uno have become a standard and have contributed to the extraordinary reputation of Arduino boards.
 There are shields for Wifi, Bluetooth, Ethernet, GPS, servomotors, CAN bus, micro-SD reader, etc. There is no limit to the imagination of shield designers.
-For our Micro-EMS, we made a personalized shield from a protoshield (blank shield, without any components).
+For our Micro-EMS, we made a custom shield from a protoshield (a blank shield without any components).

 Arduino Mega 2560